 The chart is a histogram — the ‘y’ axis corresponds to the number of colleges and universities that accept students with the score on the ‘x’ axis.
-The pink / red values represent the bottom 25% of accepted students, and the blue represents the top 25% of the accepted students.
+The yellow curve represents the bottom 25% of accepted students, and the blue represents the top 25% of the accepted students.
 So for any given school, 50% of accepted students will lie within the relevant red and blue lines.

-Once the data for this particular college loads, you’ll see two solid lines: one red, one blue:
+You should see two solid lines: one yellow, one blue:

-So 50% of all students accepted by this University–my home institution, Ferris State University–fall between 440 and 590 on the SAT-Verbal section (SATVR).
+So 50% of all students accepted by this University fall between 16 and 23 on the ACT.

-Since the dark red line is roughly in the middle of the ‘pink’ lines, we can say that Ferris State University’s lower end is very close to average.
-The high end, however, is little higher than average.
-So if you have scores between 440 and 590, you’ll be in good company at Ferris.
+Since the dark yellow line is slightly below the middle of the ‘yellow’ curve, we can say that this University’s lower end is slightly below average.
+The high end, the blue line, is similarly slightly below average.
+So if you have scores between 16 and 23, you’ll be in good company here.